pitzzahh/MediaClippex/README.md

 1. Download the setup [here](https://github.com/pitzzahh/MediaClippex/releases/download/5.6.34/MediaClippex.Setup.exe).
 2. Install the setup.
 3. Run the `MediaClippex` app.
-4. Download ffmpeg on first launch **REQUIRED**
-5. App will ask to open app after downloading or you can open it manually.
 6. Enter the video URL of the media you want to download.

 ## Quick links